Rejns/server-race/README.md

 #Asynchronous server race
 This was project was built with intension to practice angularjs promises.
-User may input one more internet addresses and upon pressing start 100 requests is sent to each server one by one.
+User may input one more internet addresses and upon pressing start race begins by sending 100 requests to each server one by one.
+New request cannot be sent before prior request is completed.

 ##Installation